thebushschool/cpjava/lessons/week5/homework/data-visualization.md

 ### Specification
 In this assignment you should create a unique data visualization using a small set of data (of any kind).
 Your program must dynamically create the visualization from the data set (this means I should be able to change your data, and the visualization will change too).
 Your visualization should be graphically interesting, and should include some sort of user interaction or changes based on actions the user takes.

 Your program should use loops(for or while, or both), arrays, functions and parameters.
-The birthday visualization we created is a good example of what I am expecting.
+The birthday visualization we created is a good example of what is expected.

 This is a much more challenging assignment then past assignments and as such you will have two weeks to complete it.
-You should complete your program in stages, and reach out to your instructor if you get stuck or need any help along the way.
+You should complete your program in stages, and reach out to me if you get stuck or need any help along the way.

 ### Tips
 * Choose a small dataset, or a subset of a large data set